KazanExpress/argocd-terraform-plugin/docs/installation.md

 - Installation via `argocd-cm` ConfigMap

-    - Download AVP in a volume and control everything as Kubernetes manifests
+    - Download ATP in a volume and control everything as Kubernetes manifests
         - Available as a pre-built Kustomize app: <https://github.com/KazanExpress/argocd-terraform-plugin/blob/main/manifests/cmp-configmap>

-    - Create a custom `argocd-repo-server` image with AVP and supporting tools pre-installed
+    - Create a custom `argocd-repo-server` image with ATP and supporting tools pre-installed

 - Installation via a sidecar container [(new, starting with Argo CD v2.4.0)](https://argo-cd.readthedocs.io/en/stable/user-guide/config-management-plugins/#installing-a-cmp)

-    - Download AVP and supporting tools into a volume and control everything as Kubernetes manifests, using an off-the-shelf sidecar image
+    - Download ATP and supporting tools into a volume and control everything as Kubernetes manifests, using an off-the-shelf sidecar image

         - Available as a pre-built Kustomize app: <https://github.com/KazanExpress/argocd-terraform-plugin/blob/main/manifests/cmp-sidecar>

-    - Create a custom sidecar image with AVP and supporting tools pre-installed
+    - Create a custom sidecar image with ATP and supporting tools pre-installed

 ### Explaining your options

 First, the Argo CD docs provide valuable information on how to extend the `argocd-repo-server` with additonal tools or a custom built image: <https://argoproj.github.io/argo-cd/operator-manual/custom_tools/>.

-Before version 2.4.0 of Argo CD, the only way to install AVP was as an additional binary that ran inside the `argocd-repo-server` container when specifically told by including the following YAML in an Application mainfest:
+Before version 2.4.0 of Argo CD, the only way to install ATP was as an additional binary that ran inside the `argocd-repo-server` container when specifically told by including the following YAML in an Application mainfest:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Application